NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/docs/anf_readme.md

 python3 -m pip install 'netapp-dataops-traditional[azure]'
 ```

-> **Note:** The `[azure]` extra is required for ANF functionality and will install `azure-mgmt-netapp`, `azure-identity`, and `azure-core`.
+> **📝 Note:** The `[azure]` extra is required for ANF functionality and will install `azure-mgmt-netapp`, `azure-identity`, and `azure-core`.

 **Benefits:**
-- Faster installations – Download only what you need
+- ⚡ Faster installations – Download only what you need
-- Smaller base package – Core functionality remains lightweight
+- 📦 Smaller base package – Core functionality remains lightweight
-- Flexible deployment – Choose cloud integrations per environment
+- 🎯 Flexible deployment – Choose cloud integrations per environment
-- Compatible with pip and uv
+- 🛠️ Compatible with pip and uv

 <a name="authentication"></a>